nirmata/kyverno-charts/charts/kyverno/README.md

 The default audience is Kyverno-specific so leaked tokens are not accepted by the Kubernetes API server.

-### Outbound API call token

-Kyverno projects a dedicated ServiceAccount token for outbound APICall and CEL HTTP requests.
-Configure this token with `apiCallToken.*`:

-- `apiCallToken.audience` (default: `kyverno-svc.kyverno.io`) sets the OIDC `aud` claim expected by your receiving service.
-- `apiCallToken.expirationSeconds` (default: `3600`) sets token lifetime before kubelet rotation.

-The default audience is Kyverno-specific so leaked tokens are not accepted by the Kubernetes API server.

 ### Custom resource definitions

 | Key | Type | Default | Description |